 - Add whole or ground seeds to your favorite pancake, cookie, bread or muffin recipe

-- They make a great egg replacer in your recipes.
+- Replace eggs in your recipes.

 - Add ground seeds and blend with ground turkey, chicken or beef to make meatloaf and meatballs.
 You can soak in an egg to help bind the meat.

 - Add to stews and soups to add flavor and thicken

 - Stir fry in sesame oil along with sesame seeds for a delicious stir fry meal